jdpower/enumatech.github.io/_posts/2016-11-01-a-tale-of-two-curves-hardware-signing-for-ethereum.markdown

 within its optimizer.
 We were stuck with the older, less feature filled, Serpent compiler.

-Our **Wcurve** contract[^12], once deployed, allows anyone to verify secp256r1 signatures by invoking the contract's endpoint.
+Our **Wcurve contract**[^12] allows anyone to verify secp256r1 signatures by invoking the contract's `ecverify` method.
+The contract was compiled with Serpent version `bffd9be` and deployed to main net at address `0x1a7706D9b3D6253e8135A48c39CA01B6B470C943`.
 Simply include the below ABI spec into your contract and you can call it from your own code.
-The code doesn't (yet) support the public key recovery that's included in the Ethereum built-in ecrecover, so the caller will have to provide the full public key coordinates as arguments Qx and Qy.
+The code doesn't (yet) support the public key recovery that's included in the Ethereum built-in *ecrecover*, so the caller will have to provide the full public key as arguments Qx and Qy.

-> secp256r1 deployed on main net at 0x1a7706D9b3D6253e8135A48c39CA01B6B470C943
+> secp256r1 Wcurve on main net at 0x1a7706D9b3D6253e8135A48c39CA01B6B470C943

 The Wcurve contract ABI definition can be found below.
-Note that this ABI definition can be reused for 256-bit curves other than secp256r1:
+Note that this ABI definition can be reused for 256-bit curves other than secp256r1.

 ~~~ js
 contract Wcurve {